-This program is still undergoing and modification updating. finished program is expected to A copy of this available in June. program can be obtained on a quality Those who wish to tape for \$10. upgrade to the finished program will able to do so with proof of purchase and a nominal fee.
+This program is still undergoing modification and updating.
+A finished program is expected to be available in June.
+A copy of this program can be obtained on a quality tape for \$10.
+Those who wish to upgrade to the finished program will be able to do so with proof of purchase and a nominal fee.

-You can order the game from me 1117 25th Street, San Diego, CA, 92154.
-I'll also welcome comments suggestions about the series at and the same address.
+You can order the game from me at 1117 25th Street, San Diego, CA, 92154.
+I'll also welcome comments and suggestions about the series at the same address.

 Until next month.
-And watch for devlish dungeons.
+And watch out for devlish dungeons.